Black History Archives Student Residency

 • Please note that it is not necessary to have your outcome firmly defined at this stage.

-• Expressions of interest should be submitted as a PDF file to Natalia Diaz, Collections Librarian and Archivist, Employment.Library@concordia.ca
+• Expressions of interest should be submitted as a PDF file to Alexandra Mills, Head, Special Collections and Archives, at Employment.Library@concordia.ca.

 Deadline and anticipated start date

-• The successful applicant will be notified April 2024.
+• The successful applicant will be notified in April 2025.

-Questions about the program or how to apply can be directed to Natalia Diaz, Collections Librarian and Archivist, Natalia.Diaz@concordia.ca.
+Questions about the program or how to apply can be directed to Alexandra Mills, Head, Special Collections and Archives, at alexandra.mills@concordia.ca.

 Territorial Acknowledgement